Ryun1/CIPs/cip-constitution-tech/README.md

 ### Rich Text Formatting

-The constitution text MAY include a subset of markdown text styling.
+The constitution text MAY include a subset of markdown text styling as defined in this specification.
 Tooling rendering the constitution for users, should recognize these and render them faithfully.

 #### Headers